ZZ Plant Care

 ZZ Plant.jpg

-The ZZ plant does best with bright, indirect light but also lives happily in low light.
+The ZZ plant will do best with bright, indirect light but also lives happily in low light.
 This makes it a great option for an apartment without a lot of windows, an indoor office, or even a bathroom without any natural light.

 How much water does a ZZ Plant need?

 Your ZZ Plant likes to be showered with compliments, not water.
 Tell it how nice it looks and how shiny its leaves are.
-Play it some music or ask how its day went.
+Play some music or ask how its day went.
 Forget to water it for weeks at a time.
-Be amazed.
+Be amazed by how well it does.

-All kidding aside, the ZZ Plant really does thrive on very little water.
+All kidding aside, the ZZ Plant does thrive on very little water.
 Water your ZZ when the soil has completely dried out.
-It’s similar to a succulent or cactus in its watering needs and can actually survive for months without water.
+It’s like a succulent or cactus in its watering needs and can survive for months without water.

 Too Much Light